North District Gibraltar: A Property Buyer's Guide to the Area

 Living in the North District: The Reality

 People who live in the North District tend to be longer-term Gibraltar residents rather than newly arrived professionals.
-The community character is more established, there are good local services, and the area is genuinely residential in a way that some of the newer developments are not yet.
+The community character is more established, local services are good, and the area is genuinely residential in a way that some of the newer waterfront schemes are not yet.

 Who Buys in the North District?